Gansu Province, China: Official and widely spoken languages

 Welcome to a journey through the rich linguistic heritage of a fascinating area.
 This region, home to over 25 million people, boasts a vibrant mix of cultures and traditions.
-Its strategic location along historic trade routes has shaped its diverse language ecosystem, making it a melting pot of dialects and tongues1.
+Its strategic location along historic trade routes has shaped its diverse language ecosystem, making it a melting pot of dialects and tongues.

 Here, you’ll discover how language connects to the daily lives of its inhabitants.
 From state-endorsed tongues to minority dialects, each person contributes to this colorful mosaic.
-The area’s history and geography play a significant role in shaping its linguistic landscape1.
+The area’s history and geography play a significant role in shaping its linguistic landscape.

 Whether you’re curious about the dominant tongues or the lesser-known dialects, this exploration will give you a deeper understanding of how language defines this unique part of the world.
 Let’s dive in and uncover the stories behind the words.